 “God is living in our cities.
 The Church is living in our cities.
 God and the living Church in our cities want to be like the yeast in the dough – to relate to everyone, to stand at everyone’s side, proclaiming the marvels of the Wonderful Counselor, the Mighty God, the Eternal Father, the Prince of Peace.”

 Key Themes of Pope Francis

-Now let’s consider Pope Francis’s key themes and just a few points about the pope’s biography and leadership skills.
-Some of these items have emerged in the two-years he has been pope and are worth noting.
+Now let’s consider Pope Francis’s key themes and just a few points about the Pope’s biography and leadership skills.
+Some of these items have emerged in the two years he has been Pope and is worth noting.